The Data Security Secrets Of One Of LA’s Hippest Hotels

 Securing the future

 Security is more important than ever, especially in a business where reputation is everything.
-“All industries should care about mobile data protection, but any business that relies on face-to-face interaction—like in hospitality—owes it to all users and guests to operate in the most secure manner possible,” says DeMarco.
+“All industries should care about data protection, but any business that relies on face-to-face interaction—like in hospitality—owes it to all users and guests to operate in the most secure manner possible,” says DeMarco.

 “I think the world has taught us right now that you’re never too small to worry about file security or data protection.”